 The ASUS VG248QE monitor has thick glossy bezels which may not appeal to everybody, but the design features full ergonomic support including +/- 45° swivel, -5°/15° tilt, 90° clockwise pivot, and up to 110mm height adjustment.
 It’s also VESA mount compatible.

 Connectivity includes an HDMI 1.4, a Dual-Link DVI, and a DisplayPort 1.2.
 There’s also an audio line-out port for the headphones and line-in for the 2×2 built-in speakers.

 Keep in mind that the monitor doesn’t support 144Hz over HDMI even though the HDMI 1.4 port has enough bandwidth for it.
 So, use either the DisplayPort or the DVI for 1080p at 144Hz.

 Price & Similar Monitors

-The ASUS VG248QE price is $278.96 MSRP which we find too expensive given that there are newer 1080p 144Hz 1ms gaming monitors with better features available for less money.
+The price of the ASUS VG248QE monitor is around $270 which we find too expensive given that there are newer 1080p 144Hz 1ms gaming monitors with better features available for less money.

 The ASUS VG248QE was one of the first 144Hz monitors with the LightBoost technology which at that time, had an impressive performance with incredible motion clarity and responsiveness; hence its outstanding ratings and popularity.

 Nowadays, there are newer monitors which deliver better performance and features at more affordable prices.

 |Resolution||1920×1080 (Full HD)|